anthonycarbone/anthonycarbone.github.io/_projects/icrar.md

 Overall, I learnt a great deal about how code is executed in the browser, internet protocols, proxies, the separation between front-end and back-end, and most importantly the techniques to come across some very foreign technologies and rapidly find my way around understanding and applying them.

-If you have any questions feel free to email or tweet me.
+As always, if you have any questions feel free to [email](mailto:anthonydavidcarbone@gmail.com) or tweet me @_anthonycarbone.